learn-co-students/module-2-code-challenge-nyc04-seng-ft-071220-module-2-code-challenge---late-show-1598646907/README.md

 Each Episode date should link to the show page for that Episode.

 ### 5. Appearance Rating Validation

-The rating on an Appearance should be between 1 and 5 (inclusive - `1` and `5` are okay).
+[] Add in error handling when a user tries to create a new Appearance The rating on an Appearance should be between 1 and 5 (inclusive - `1` and `5` are okay).

 - Add a validation to ensure that the rating is between 1 and 5.